 Mapleton National Park

-Direction: The short version is an out-and-back track that returns the way you came, while the longer version is a loop track.
+Direction: This is an out-and-back track that returns the way it came.

 best time to go